reactjs/react.dev/src/content/reference/react-dom/components/common.md

 #### Caveats {/*caveats*/}

 * When Strict Mode is on, React will **run one extra development-only setup+cleanup cycle** before the first real setup.
 This is a stress-test that ensures that your cleanup logic "mirrors" your setup logic and that it stops or undoes whatever the setup is doing.
 If this causes a problem, implement the cleanup function.
 * When you pass a *different* `ref` callback, React will call the *previous* callback's cleanup function if provided.
-If not cleanup function is defined, the `ref` callback will be called with `null` as the argument.
+If no cleanup function is defined, the `ref` callback will be called with `null` as the argument.
 The *next* function will be called with the DOM node.

 ---